jkingharman/grey-api/README.md

 ## What's it do? ##

 The API is an MVP and so operates on a minimal set of data.
-You can perform CRUD on skate spots and read from skate spot types.
+You can crud skate spots and read from skate spot types.
 It also has basic search.

-Write operations need authentication, meaning they're not performable via the Swagger demo.
+Write operations need authentication, meaning you can't do them via the Swagger demo.

 ## Testing ##